nkenan/chatWithLLM/README.md

 - Inspired by the need for a simple, universal CLI interface for AI models
 - Built with love for the command line interface community

+## 💡 Motivation

+This script was created out of necessity for working in restricted environments of managed web hosting services accessed via SSH.
+In these environments, you often can't install Python packages, Node.js modules, or other heavy dependencies, but you still need access to powerful AI capabilities for development, debugging, and automation tasks.
+With just bash, curl, sed, and grep - tools that are virtually guaranteed to be available on any Unix-like system - this script provides full-featured LLM access without requiring elevated privileges or package installations.
+It's designed for developers who need AI assistance in constrained environments where traditional AI tools simply won't work.

 ---

 **Happy AI chatting! 🚀**